Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Hill climbing algorithm with adaptive noise

 \subsection{Forerunner of tensors}

-We illustrate the properties of the {\it Hill-Climbing} algorithm applied to the {\it Cartpole} environment, \cite{St20a}.
-Here, the neural network model is so simple that does not use tensors (no {\it PyTorch}, no {\it Tensorflow}).
-Only the simplest matrix of shape {\bf [4 x 2]} is used here, that is the forerunner of tensors.
-The {\it Hill-Climbing} algorithm seeks to maximize a {\bf target function} $G_0$, which in our particular case is the {\it cumulative discounted reward}:
+We illustrate the properties of the hill climbing algorithm, see \cite{6}, applied to the {\it Cartpole} environment, \cite{11}.
+Here, the network model is so simple that it does not use tensors (no PyTorch and no Tensorflow).
+Only a simple matrix of size [4 x 2] is used here, this is the forerunner of tensors.
+The hill climbing algorithm seeks to maximize a target function $G_0$, which in our particular case is the cumulative discounted reward:

 ~\\ where $\gamma$ is the {\it discount factor}, $0 < \gamma < 1$, and $R_k$ is the reward obtained at the time step $k$ of the episode.
-The target function $G_0$ looks in Python as follows:
+The target function $G_0$ appears in Python as follows: \begin{python} discounts = [gamma**i for i in range(len(rewards)+1)] ''' This is the 'cumulative discounted reward' or TD-target G_t ''' Gt = sum([a*b for a,b in zip(discounts, rewards)]) \end{python}